maltegrosse/go-modemmanager/README.md

 Tested with [ModemManager - Version 1.28.8](https://gitlab.freedesktop.org/mobile-broadband/ModemManager), Go 1.13, on `Debian Buster (armv7)` with `Kernel 5.4.x` and `libqmi 1.24.6`.

 Test hardware: [SolidRun Hummingboard Edge](https://www.solid-run.com/nxp-family/hummingboard/)   and a `Quectel EC25 - EC25EFA` mini pcie modem.

+## Notes
+ ModemManager works great together with GeoClue.
+A dbus wrapper can be found [here](https://github.com/maltegrosse/go-geoclue2).

+A NetworkManager dbus wrapper in golang can be found [here](https://github.com/Wifx/gonetworkmanager).

 ## Status
 Some methods/properties are untested as they are not supported by my modem/lack of how to use them.
 See `todo` tags in the code.

 ## Installation